EMVrace/EMVrace.github.io/README.md

 * the terminal does not decline offline even if the card number (PAN) and the AIDs indicate different card brands, and
 * the merchant's acquirer routes the transaction authorization request to a payment network that can process Mastercard cards.

-We have successfully tested this attack with four different cards, two Mastercard credit and two Maestro debit cards.
-A video demonstration for a **400 CHF** transaction with a Maestro debit card is given below.
+We have successfully tested this attack with Mastercard credit and Maestro debit cards.
+A video demonstration for a **400 CHF** transaction is given below.

 <div class="demo">
 <iframe src="https://www.youtube-nocookie.com/embed/8d7UgIiMRBU" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </div>

 This attack may also affect JCB and American Express cards.
-Our research has been featured by [ETH Zurich](https://ethz.ch/en/news-and-events/eth-news/news/2021/02/security-flaw-detected-for-the-second-time-in-credit-cards.html), [The Hacker News](https://thehackernews.com/2021/02/new-hack-lets-attackers-bypass.html), and a full technical report is given in our paper:
+Our research has been featured by [ETH Zurich](https://ethz.ch/en/news-and-events/eth-news/news/2021/02/security-flaw-detected-for-the-second-time-in-credit-cards.html), [The Hacker News](https://thehackernews.com/2021/02/new-hack-lets-attackers-bypass.html), [ACM TechNews](https://technews.acm.org/archives.cfm?fo=2021-02-feb/feb-26-2021.html#1151729), and a full technical report is given in our paper:

 <div class="box">
 <b>Card Brand Mixup Attack:</b><br /><b>Bypassing the PIN in non-Visa cards by Using Them for Visa Transactions</b><br />